Fable: plant-based meat with a story

 A vegetarian and two mushroom geeks walked into a bar… No, this is not the beginning of a bad joke – it’s the beginning of a fable.
 Fable is the brainchild of former fashion executive Michael Fox and mushroom experts Jim Fuller and Chris McLoghlin.
 The three have joined forces to create a mushroom-based meat alternative that has the texture and umami flavours of real slow-cooked meat.

 “In 2018, I took six months off after my second child was born,” Fox says.
 “During that time, I ended up reading about lots of different things that interested me.
-I’ve been vegetarian for four and a half years, and one of the areas that I was reading about was industrial animal agriculture and all challenges of that in terms of people’s health, the environment and ethics.
-I became very passionate about the idea of helping to contribute towards an end to industrial animal agriculture – at least in the way that we do it in our society today.”
+I’ve been a vegetarian for four and a half years.
+So one of the areas that I was reading about was industrial animal agriculture and all challenges of that in terms of people’s health, the environment and ethics.
+I became very passionate about the idea of helping to contribute towards an end to industrial animal agriculture.
+At least, in the way that we do it in our society today.”

 “As I wasn’t from the food industry, I went out to talk to a bunch of people who were,” he says.
-“Those conversations put me onto the idea of potentially using mushrooms as a base ingredient for a meat alternative.
-Mushrooms are very healthy – they’re high in iron, fibre, vitamin B12 and vitamin D, and we should be eating more of them.
-They’ve also got the natural umami flavours that meat has.”
+“Those conversations put me onto the idea of using mushrooms as a base ingredient for a meat alternative.
+Mushrooms are very healthy.
+They’re high in iron, fibre, vitamin B12 and vitamin D. They also have the natural umami flavours that meat has.”

-Fox’s investigations led him to meet Fuller, a former fine-dining chef who had gone on to study chemical engineering and agricultural science, eventually becoming a mycologist – basically a mushroom scientist.
+Fox’s investigations led him to meet Fuller.
+This former fine-dining chef had gone on to study chemical engineering and agricultural science.
+He eventually became a mycologist – basically a mushroom scientist.
 Together with mushroom farmer McLoghlin, the three launched Fable onto the market last year.

 “Our first product is an alternative to slow-cooked meat, like brisket or pulled pork,” Fox explains.
-“We make it using 62% shiitake mushroom.
-We take the shiitake mushroom and we shred it – that gives us those long, stringy, meaty fibres that you get in a slow-cooked meat.
-The rest of the ingredients are also all natural, plant-based ingredients.”
+“We make it using 62 percent shiitake mushroom.
+We take the shiitake and we shred it.
+That gives us those long, stringy, meaty fibres that you get in a slow-cooked meat.
+The rest of the ingredients are also all-natural, plant-based ingredients.”